samueloikarinen-ai/banking-tycoon/README.md

+Other:

-Run the game with a .bat file
+    - Run the game with a .bat file

-history.log, customers.json, bankdata.json are created when you run app
+    - history.log, customers.json, bankdata.json are created when you run app